azdavis/millet/docs/keywords.md

 end
 ```

-Functors are structure-level functions.
-To wit:

-- Regular functions take in values and return values.
+- Regular functions (with `fun` or `fn`) take in values and return values.
 - Functors take in structures and return structures.

 ## `include`

-Begins an include specification, for use in signatures.
+Include a signature in another signature, to merge the two signatures together.

 ```sml
 signature A = sig